Tal Ben-Shahar is an author and lecturer who taught the most popular course

 Ben-Shahar consults and lectures around the world to executives in multi-national corporations, the general public, and at-risk populations.
 Topics include leadership, ethics, happiness, self-esteem, resilience, goal setting, and mindfulness.
-He is the author of the new book Choose the Life You Want: 101 Ways to Create Your Own Road to Happiness.
-He is also the author of Being Happy: You Don't Have to Be Perfect to Lead a Richer, Happier Life and The New York Times bestseller Happier: Learn the Secrets to Daily Joy and Lasting Fulfillment.
+His latest book is The Joy of Leadership: How Positive Psychology Can Maximize Your Impact (and Make You Happier) in a Challenging World.
+He is also the author of Choose the Life You Want: The Mindful Way to Happiness, Being Happy: You Don't Have to Be Perfect to Lead a Richer, Happier Life and The New York Times bestseller Happier: Learn the Secrets to Daily Joy and Lasting Fulfillment.

 More information at: www.talbenshahar.com